About Change Tracking (SQL Server)

 After change tracking is configured for a table, any DML statement that affects rows in the table will cause change tracking information for each modified row to be recorded.
 To query for the rows that have changed and to obtain information about the changes, you can use change tracking functions.

-The values of the primary key column is only information from the tracked table that is recorded with the change information.
+The values of the primary key column are the only information from the tracked table that is recorded with the change information.
 These values identify the rows that have been changed.
 To obtain the latest data for those rows, an application can use the primary key column values to join the source table with the tracked table.

 Information about the change that was made to each row can also be obtained by using change tracking.
 For example, the type of DML operation that caused the change (insert, update, or delete) or the columns that were changed as part of an update operation.